-The Board met four times during the financial period.
-All Directors in office at the end of the financial period complied with the 75% minimum attendance requirement at such meeting.
+The Board met eight times during the financial year.
+All Directors in office at the end of the financial year complied with the 75% minimum attendance requirement at such meeting.

-\ N/A - Not Applicable (Not a Member)
+N/A - Not Applicable (Not a Member)

-The Members of the Board had attended briefings, conferences, seminars and trainings during the financial period, which include the following:
+The Members of the Board had attended briefings, conferences, seminars and trainings during the financial year, which include the following: